 City

-State: Abbreviated name
+State: Abbreviated name* Enter in Country name if it is a destination outside of the United States

 Type: Enter in the location type.
 Spell out location type exactly as it appears on the location log utilized to complete the interview.
 If it is the participant’s home address, type in “Home.”